 (Note – there are newer polls that have shown that those who accept evolution, but including those who think it was started or guided by a supreme being, has grown to a majority of Americans.)

 I guess this could be considered a “glass half empty or full” result.
 It’s good to know that most of the Americans in this poll accept evolution (over a few billion years rather than 6,000 years); unfortunately, over half of those people think that some mythical god guided the process, despite the complete and utter lack of evidence of anything but natural processes driving evolution.

 But this YouGov poll asked one more question that will empower lunatic Republicans to continue to push religious teaching, in the form of creationism, into our schools:

-Yes, 40% of Americans think that it would be OK to teach creationism (or its bastard stepchild, intelligent design) in schools.
+But there’s still a problem.
+Around 40% of Americans think that it would be OK to teach creationism (or its bastard stepchild, intelligent design) in schools.
 This is probably the most frustrating part of the poll, that Americans think it’s OK to religion in public schools, despite the unconstitutional nature of such a move.

-Of course, states like California or New York, which educate their children, mostly without the influence of creationist junk science, will be more attractive for intense research and development in the biomedical industry, and attract those companies that pay taxes and employ high-paid individuals.
-And states like Alabama and Tennessee, which think that teaching creationism is OK, will attract…nothing.
+Of course, states like California or New York, which educate their children, mostly without the influence of creationist junk science, will be more attractive for biomedical research and development – more research companies, that pay high taxes and employ highly compensated employees, will start-up or relocate to these more pro-science states.

 Isn’t it ironic that Republicans, who claim to be so pro-business, really have no clue.
 They deny science, which will be the driver of economic growth for centuries.

 Editor’s note: This article was originally published in July 2013.
 It has been revised and updated to include more comprehensive information, to improve readability and to add current research.